 All these years on, I still adore the band.
 They are the perfect combination of punk, metal and bubblegum pop, rebellious and an important inspiration to armies of female rockers who followed in their footsteps.
-Yet critics still often fail to take them seriously, a combination of sexism, snobbery and suspicion of Kim Fowley’s motives in putting together a group of teenage girls in mid-Seventies LA – a suspicion that, if Vicki Blue’s horror stories are true, are well founded.
+Yet critics still often fail to take them seriously, a combination of sexism, snobbery and suspicion of Kim Fowley’s motives in putting together a group of teenage girls in mid-Seventies LA – a suspicion that, if Vicki Blue’s horror stories are true (and that seems to be a big ‘if’), are well-founded.
 But let’s leave aside the gimmick, Cherie Currie’s corsets and the manufactured nature of the band for now, and concentrate on what really matters – the music.
 And I maintain that the music is brilliant.
 Badly produced, yeah – which ironically only makes it better – but full-on, no-nonsense rock ‘n’ roll that is reminiscent of both the LA post-glam / punk scene that they emerged from and early Kiss (which was also badly produced, gloriously dumbass rock).

-For reasons unknown, The Runaways became huge in Japan – it happens.
+For reasons unknown, The Runaways became huge in Japan – it happens from time to time.
 They recorded their official live album in the country, and this compilation explicitly references that fan base in the title.
 It’s as valid a way to compile a ‘best of’ album as any, I guess, choosing the fourteen tracks – A and B sides – that were released as seven inches in Japan.

 If you have any Runaways albums, then most of these will already be familiar to you.
 In fact, even if you don’t know the band, you are probably familiar with opener Cherry Bomb, an iconic Seventies rock classic – and rightfully so, as it is without question one of the great punk anthems of all time, and here – as on the band’s debut album – it sets out the Runaways stall immediately.
 These are not your wholesome pop stars, but rather (as one of the later songs included here is titled) Neon Angels on the Road to Ruin.
 The music oozes with the vibe of Sunset Strip and seedy nightclubs.